-FHA calculated 2022’s forward mortgage limits based on the median home prices in accordance with the National Housing Act.
-Loan limits are determined by county and are set as a percentage of national conforming loan limits, which were announced by the Federal Housing Financial Agency recently.
+FHA calculated 2023’s forward mortgage limits based on the median home prices in accordance with the National Housing Act.
+Loan limits are determined by county and are set as a percentage of national conforming loan limits, which were announced by HUD recently.

 Buyers can search each county FHA mortgage limit here

 Also, note that there are a few select locations where FHA mortgage caps are determined differently from the above calculations.
 The limits for these special locations, including Alaska, Hawaii, Guam and the U.S. Virgin Islands, are adjusted by the FHA to account for higher construction costs.
-For these locations, the one-unit FHA limit is over $1 mil and goes even higher for muti unit properties.
+For these locations, the one-unit FHA limit is over $1.5 mil and goes even higher for multi-unit properties.

 Please contact us today to learn more about FHA loans, we are available 7 days a week to serve you.